swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 [requestAnimationFrame](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/).
 A
 pretty nice optimization to have enabled in your applications.

-Taking a look at the Chrome JS profile flame graphs for this benchmark is suprisingly informative as far as how Om/React works out of the box versus how unoptimzed Backbone.js works:
+Taking a look at the Chrome Dev Tools JS profile flame graphs for this benchmark is suprisingly informative as far as how Om/React works out of the box versus how unoptimzed Backbone.js works: